 When we delegate a task we have to get used to the fact that the job won’t get done exactly the same way it would if we were still doing it.
-That’s part of the difficulty of letting go of the day to day tasks in your business.
+That’s part of the difficulty of letting go of the day to day tasks in your business, but bespoke database development can help embed best practice.
 So, you want the tools which will reassure you that the task will be performed to a certain standard that you can control and monitor.
 This is where having a database-centred office and business processes comes into its own.
 With a custom database your processes are built into the day to day software in your office.
 This guides the employee down a pre determined path.

 Their options are guided so that you can ensure the same quality output for your customers without having to personally perform each task.
 It also means you do not have to train your new recruit as much as the software will be much easier to use rather than what could be quite a complex spreadsheet.